• Skip to primary navigation

 How to Ripen Bananas, Faster!

-This is how to ripen bananas in the oven, rather than waiting for them to naturally ripen so you can bake your favorite desserts, like banana bread!
+This is how to ripen bananas in the oven, rather than waiting for them to naturally ripen so you can bake your favorite easy desserts, like this moist banana bread!

 When needing ripe bananas quickly, baking them for 10-15 minutes is easy and a big time-saver!